scidsg/hushline/docs/README.md

 ```
 curl -sSL https://install.hushline.app | bash
 ```
+- You can choose a Tor-only install, or Tor and a public domain.
+I'm choosing Tor-only.
 5. You'll need an SMTP-compatible email service.
 I'm using Gmail in my example:
 - Google account
 - SMTP address: smtp.gmail.com